Useful Information About COMPASS

 Sections and Question Types in COMPASS Test

 - Reading Skills: There are multiple-choice questions in this section consisting of five types of reading comprehension passages in the Placement Test and the Diagnostic Test that includes questions on comprehension, vocabulary and reader profile components.
 Since, COMPASS is a computer-based test in the Windows format, the students will have the option of viewing the questions on one side of the screen and the answer options on the other side.

 - Writing Skills: In this section, the students are supposed to rectify the errors related to the areas of Mechanics and the Rhetorical Skills in the Placement Test and in the Diagnostic Test, around eight kinds of writing skills of the students are tested.

 - Mathematics: In the Mathematics Placement Test, the students have to demonstrate Application Skills, Basic Skills and Analysis Skills in problems related to Numerical Skills/Pre-Algebra, Algebra, Geometry, Trigonometry and College Algebra.
 However, in the Diagnostic Test, the students have to answer seven and eight questions each in Pre-Algebra and Algebra.

-- Essay Writing: In this section of College COMPASS Test, the students have to formulate opinions on a writing passage that is provided to them.
+- Essay Writing: In this section, the students have to formulate opinions on a writing passage that is provided to them.
 The opinion formed by a student must be substantiated with proper arguments.

 - English as Second Language or ESL: This section consists of questions on Listening, Reading, and Grammar/Usage.